Melicytus ramiflorus

-The berries of M. ramiflorus are eaten by a number of native birds, including kererū and tui, while geckos of the genus Naultinus have also been observed to supplement their primarily insectivorous diet with consumption of these berries.
+The berries of M. ramiflorus are eaten by a number of native birds, including the kererū and the tūī, while geckos of the genus Naultinus have also been observed to supplement their primarily insectivorous diet with consumption of these berries.

 It is also a host species for the caterpillars of the New Zealand endemic moth Austramathes purpurea.

 It is ubiquitous throughout lower altitude New Zealand forests and is frequently seen in areas of regenerating forest.

 Subspecies

 In former analyses, four subspecies of M. ramiflorus were recognised: subsp. ramiflorus of New Zealand, subsp. oblongifolius of Norfolk Island, subsp. fastigiata of Fiji and subsp. samoensis of Samoa and Tonga.
 More recent studies, especially that by Art Whistler, have indicated that all these subspecies should be regarded as species in their own right.